 World Breastfeeding Week is a wonderful way to highlight the importance of breastfeeding.
 Read on to learn all about this worldwide celebration celebrating mother and baby.

-also offers perfect nutrition for a growing baby, helping prevent both malnutrition and obesity later in life.
+Breastfeeding can be a wonderful way to strengthen the bond between a mother and a child.
+It also offers perfect nutrition for a growing baby, helping prevent both malnutrition and obesity later in life.
 The World Health Organization even recommends breastfeeding within the first hour of birth, and exclusive breastfeeding for the first six months of life.

 Even in these days of the ongoing global COVID-19 pandemic, studies by the WHO indicate that breastfeeding still benefits the baby, even if the mother has COVID.
 So it's the perfect pandemic-proof nutrition for babies.